 The College of Architecture, Design and Construction (CADC), as well as the three schools within the college, award scholarships on an annual basis through the university wide scholarship application, AUSOM, for the following academic year.
 Criteria vary and include, but may not be limited to, academic major, geographic location, academic achievement, and financial need.
 Scholarships are awarded competitively, and award amounts vary.
-The CADC Scholarships can be found in AUSOM by browsing "All" scholarships and filtering for the College of Architecture, Design and Construction or by searching using a major as the keyword.
+The CADC Scholarships can be found in AUSOM by browsing "AII" scholarships and filtering for the College of Architecture, Design and Construction or by searching using a major as the keyword.

 To receive scholarship consideration, current students must complete the scholarship application through AUSOM by 4:45 p.m.
-CST on February 1 each year.
-Students who are awarded scholarships will receive notifications through their AUSOM account in early March each year.
+CST on the deadline each year.
+Students who are awarded scholarships will receive notifications through their AUSOM account.

-If students are interested in being considered for Financial Aid or Need Based Scholarships they should also complete the Free Application for Federal Student Aid (FAFSA), available October 1.
-The FAFSA should be received by February 1 for consideration of financial aid, including need-based scholarships.
+If students are interested in being considered for Financial Aid or Need Based Scholarships they should also complete the Free Application for Federal Student Aid (FAFSA), available the deadline1.
+The FAFSA should be received by the deadline for consideration of financial aid, including need-based scholarships.